pareespathak/3D_Software_Developer_Project/README.md

 Point B: 400,400

 The script will output the surface distance between the two points and the difference in distance between pre- and post-eruption height maps.
+For the above points the Difference of path lengths:  330.0 Meters

 Visualization
 For visualization, run the script.
 It will generate visualizations showing the terrain and the shortest path between the points.